rafaelagracia/Unveiling-Instagram-Insights/README.md

 The goal is to analyse the data and provide recommendations on what type of post are working for the page.

 **Note**
-- Unauthorised use or distribution of this project prohibited @dataanalystduo
 - Dataset is owned by @dataanalystduo page & instagram.

 ### Key learning after this project: